Instructions to authors

 Submission of manuscripts

-Electronic submission is encouraged; send files via e-mail to Diane Schneidman.
+Electronic submission is encouraged; send files via e-mail to email@example.com.
 Submissions will be acknowledged and sent to appropriate reviewers.

-If you are sending the manuscript on diskette or other hard copy of materials, forward these items prepaid, at the author’s risk, to:
+If you are sending the manuscript on a flash drive or in the form of hard copy materials, forward these items prepaid, at the author’s risk, to:

 Diane S. Schneidman, Editor-in-Chief